Sponsors, Exhibitors, and Advertisers

 Moderator: Krystyna Gielo-Perczak, University of Connecticut

-Afternoon Keynote Address: Ergonomic Assessment of a Spacesuit Exoskeleton: From The Perspective of Population Analysis, Fit, Accommodation, Comfort, and Performance
+Afternoon Keynote Address: Ergonomic Assessment of a Space Suit: From the Perspective of Population Analysis, Fit, Accommodation, Comfort, and Performance –

-Overview: Evaluation of an exoskeleton is necessary to ensure a successful, safe, and comfortable deployment into a workplace with a wide range of users.
-Dr. Rajulu will present a comprehensive approach undertaken by the Anthropometry and Biomechanics Facility at NASA to assess and improve the design of a pressurized spacesuit being worn by astronauts for microgravity and partial gravity environments.
-He will also present the necessary essential steps on how to evaluate prototypes of a complex ensemble such as a spacesuit exoskeleton for a large user population with potentially limited test subjects’ data.
+Overview: Early ergonomic evaluation of an exoskeleton is necessary to ensure a successful, safe, and comfortable deployment into a workplace with a wide range of users.
+Dr. Rajulu will present a population-based approach undertaken by the Anthropometry and Biomechanics Facility at NASA to assess and improve the design of a pressurized space suit being worn by astronauts for microgravity and partial gravity environments.
+He will present the essential steps that are needed to evaluate prototypes of a complex ensemble such as an industrial exoskeleton for a large user population with potentially limited test subjects’ data.

 Exoskeleton Developer Discussion Panel